About Our Governors

 Dawn Whiteley (Local authority governor)

-Dawn is the Chair of Governors for the Federation a role she has undertaken since the federation came into being in January 2013, previously serving as a governor for Kirkroyds Infant School since 2002.
+Dawn is the Chair of Governors; a role she has undertaken since the federation came into being in January 2012, previously serving as a governor for Kirkroyds Infant School since 2002.

-Dawn has lived in and around the Holme Valley all her life and now lives in Scholes.
-Dawn has worked in the enterprise support sector for over 20 years, working in a variety of organisations helping people looking to start-up or already running their own businesses – she is now Chief Executive of a national membership body for the sector, a role she has held since 2011.
+Dawn has lived in and around the Holme Valley all her life and now lives in Thongsbridge.
+Dawn worked in the enterprise support sector for over 25 years, helping people setting up and running their own businesses – work for which she received an MBE in the Queen’s 90th Birthday Honours in 2016.
+She now works locally supporting the running and management of an iconic community building in Holmfirth.
 It is this extensive business background which she brings to the Governing body, with a wide range of experience in financial, personnel and management issues.

 Louise Armitage (Co-opted Staff governor)

-Louise has been Deputy Headteacher at Kirkroyds since 2001.
+Louise has been Deputy Headteacher at Kirkroyds/New Mill since 2001.
 She was a class teacher in Year 1 and Year 2 until September 2013, when, after the Federation she became more involved in the leadership and management of the two schools.
 She no longer has a class responsibility, but provides cover across Kirkroyds for PPA as well as when staff attend courses.
 This ensures Louise teaches in every classroom and so has an insightful overview of the whole school.